-When you take light rail, including to the three new stations in the U District, Roosevelt and Northgate neighborhoods starting this fall, you're helping to reduce pollution and make our communities healthier.
+When you take light rail or any mode of public transit, you're helping to reduce pollution and make our communities healthier.

-We're proud to have played a role in helping restore Thornton Creek in Seattle's Northgate neighborhood as part of the Link light rail extension.
+We're proud to have played a role in helping restore Thornton Creek in Seattle's Northgate neighborhood as part of the Link light rail extension that opened last year.

 This wetland project helped to reduce downstream flooding and improve habitat quality for salmon and trout.

 Thornton Creek, Seattle’s largest urban stream, was “daylighted” in 2008 after decades of being buried.

 The creek and its inhabitants (including the green darner dragonfly, the state insect of Washington) also inspired the art at the station.

 The Roosevelt neighborhood also values its namesake (President Theodore Roosevelt) and his treasured cause of sustainability and conservation.